About

 Part 1.
 A concise explanation of basic principles

 Part 2.
-A more detailed diagrammatic explanation, with notes on application, advantages and history.
+A more detailed diagrammatic explanation withnotes on application advantages and history

 Part 3.
-Further discussion of particular aspects of LVT, including answers to common objections.
+Further discussion of particular aspects of LVT including answers to common objections

-(1) http://services.parliament.uk/bills/2012-13/landvaluetax.html
+(1) https://bills.parliament.uk/bills/1062

 (2) https://www.hgsss.org/event/land-value-tax-breakthrough-in-baden-wuerttemberg-germany/